Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 New South Wales (NSW)

 Swords are legal to own in NSW without a licence or permit.
-Under the Weapons Prohibition Act 1998, standard katanas are not classified as prohibited weapons.
+NSW Police confirms that swords such as the katana fall outside the scope of the Weapons Prohibition Act 1998.

 Victoria (VIC) — Strictest State